SyedAzizEnam/TopKWords/README.md

 TopKWords
 =========

-A function that returns k the most frequent words in a txt file.
+A function that returns the K most frequent words in a txt file.